-A fully adjustable suspension seat is standard.
+A fully adjustable suspension seat is standard on Model T30i.
 This seat is adjustable for back pitch, weight, lumbar support and armrest inclination.
 Proper adjustment for each operator is essential to safe operation and operator comfort.

 Read operating instructions in full before you use the seat.